SATCOM Index Logo

 © 2026 SATCOM Index.
 All rights reserved.•An unofficial technical community.
 Not affiliated with any satellite operator.

-Satellite Internet for Maritime and Archipelago Connectivity
+Satellite Internet for Islands, Archipelagos, and Offshore Platforms

 Maritime and archipelago regions present some of the most complex connectivity challenges on Earth.
 Nations spanning thousands of islands across vast stretches of ocean — with populations distributed unevenly between densely urbanized centers and thousands of remote islands — frequently find that terrestrial broadband infrastructure is economically unfeasible beyond major population hubs.
 Submarine fiber optic cables connect major cities, but the vast majority of outer islands, maritime corridors, and offshore industrial zones remain beyond the reach of cable and cellular infrastructure.